Islamic manuscripts

-Islamic manuscripts had a variety of functions ranging from Qur'anic recitation to Scientific notation.
-These manuscripts were produced in many different ways depending on their use and time period.
+Islamic manuscripts had a variety of functions ranging from Qur'anic recitation to scientific notation.
+These manuscripts were produced in many different ways depending on their use and period.
 Parchment (vellum) was a common way to produce manuscripts.
-Manuscript creators eventually transitioned to using paper in later centuries with the diffusion of paper making in the Islamic empire.
+Manuscript creators eventually transitioned to using paper in later centuries with the diffusion of paper-making in the Islamic empire.
 When Muslims encountered paper in Central Asia, its use and production spread to Iran, Iraq, Syria, Egypt, and North Africa during the 8th century.

+The Al-Furqan Islamic Heritage Foundation has estimated that 3 million Islamic manuscripts have survived.
+Other academics talk of 7 million surviving manuscripts out of 90 million manuscripts written between the 7th and 14th centuries.
+The estimates vary due to several challenges, such as limited access to manuscripts located in conflict zones or held in private libraries.

 Scripts

-The development of scripts in the Islamic empire, demonstrates the transition from an oral culture to convey information to a written form.
+The development of scripts in the Islamic empir, demonstrates the transition from an oral culture to convey information to a written form.
 Traditionally speaking in the Islamic empire, Arabic calligraphy was the common form of recording texts.
 Calligraphy is the practice or art of decorative handwriting.
-The demand for calligraphy in the early stages of the Islamic empire (circa 7–8th century) can be attributed to a need to produce Qur'an manuscripts.
+The demand for calligraphy in the early stages of the Islamic empire (circa 7–8th century CE) can be attributed to a need to produce Qur'an manuscripts.
 During the Umayyad period, Kufic scripts were typically seen in Qur'an manuscripts.

+However, Arabic was only one of the scripts used for recording religious manuscripts.
+In the Indian subcontinent, for example, Nizari Ismailis utilized the Khwajah Sindhi (Khojki) script, which was closely associated with their identity.
+The specific form of this script was exclusively used by Nizari Ismailis, who were known as Khwajahs or Khojas.
+Recording religious literature in this script had the added benefit of preserving it from potentially hostile eyes.

 Genres

-Islamic manuscripts include variety of topics such as religion, medicine, astrology, and literature.
+Islamic manuscripts include a variety of topics, such as religion, medicine, astrology, and literature.